Robertof/nixos-docker-sd-image-builder/README.md

 - any device supported by the `sd-image-aarch64` builder of NixOS.
 This includes the **Raspberry Pi 3** and other devices listed [here](https://nixos.wiki/wiki/NixOS_on_ARM).
-- **Raspberry Pi 4.**
+- **Raspberry Pi 4.** Please note that the latest Raspberry Pi 4 model with 8 GiB of RAM is supported upstream only when building an image from the unstable branch.
+To do that, open [`docker/docker-compose.yml`](docker/docker-compose.yml) and change `NIXPKGS_BRANCH` to `master`.

 Any other device can be supported by changing the configuration files in [`config/`](config/).

-_Please note: the latest Raspberry Pi 4 model with 8 GiB of RAM is not yet supported upstream by NixOS._

 ## Quick start